 No surprise here, I enjoyed every minute of it.
 I’m, of course, the right audience for this popcorn flick.
 I grew up amidst the disaster movie craze of the seventies.
 Love everything from Poseidon Adventure (1972) and Earthquake (1974), to The Towering Inferno (1974) and Rollercoaster (1977) (yes, yes, I even like awful entries like The Swarm and When Time Ran Out).
 I make no apologies — I love to see high-profile actors being put through a meat grinder.

 The visuals are pretty nifty, and tension is sustained throughout the whole movie — the twists and turns come fast and furious.

 Neeson is slowly becoming the new Chuck Heston, and that’s fine with me.
 Physically, he’s the perfect action hero.
 God, he looks like he’s made out of steel!
 Julianne Moore (The Hours) adds a touch of humanity to the spectacle.
-The cast also includes Michelle Dockery, Lupita Nyong’o, and Scoot McNairy.
+The cast also includes Michelle Dockery, Lupita Nyong’o (12 Years a Slave), and Scoot McNairy.

 Conclusions & Final Thoughts:

 This mindless retro-disaster is far-fetched, but lots of fun.
 Neeson has successfully reinvented himself as one of today’s best action stars.
 Recommended.
 Color, 106 minutes, Rated PG-13.